murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/projects.md

 * TOOLS USED: dplyr, ggplot2

 ---
+#### Customer Churn Prediction
+* Exploed the data to detremine the significant features among the given features
+* Model is fit using classification methods and the results are compared
+* TOOLS USED: Sklearn, pandas, numpy, matplotlib, seaborn

+---
 #### Design of Front and Rear Suspension Geometry for All-terrain vehicles
 * Unequal Unparallel double wishbone system and H arm with camber link suspension system has been for Front and Rear Suspension Geometry respectively based on the design considerations
 * The system is designed using Solidworks and is analysed using ANSYS and MATLAB